Healthwise

 3. Push straight down on the handles for balance and to take weight off your injured leg.

-4. If you are going up, step up with your stronger leg first, then bring your weaker or injured leg up to meet it.
-If you are going down, step down with your weaker leg first, then bring your stronger leg down to meet it.
-Remember "up with the good, and down with the bad" to help you lead with the correct leg.
+4. If you are going up, step up with your stronger leg first, and then bring your weaker or injured leg up to meet it.
+If you are going down, step down with your weaker leg first, and then bring your stronger leg down to meet it.
+(Remember "up with the good, and down with the bad" to help you lead with the correct leg.)

-5. Get your balance again before you start walking.
+5. Get your balance again before you start to walk.

 Credits for Using a Walker